 Managers in the affected part of the business, have more robust development plans to upskill the people they have in anticipation of the new ways of working.

-This may sound like a simple addition to the job specification however understanding the importance of this as part of the future design and operating model is critical to the success for the coming years, rather than just the next 12 months.
+This may sound like a simple addition to the job specification, however understanding the importance of this as part of the future design and operating model is critical to the success for the coming years, rather than just the next 12 months.
 People who are currently thriving in the office-based environment, may not in a virtual workforce.
 This has implications for people plans and talent management across both attraction, development and retention.

-So now, as part an integral part of the annual business planning and organization design governance review, a review of how real work is affected in every Function followed by the impacts on roles is included (work to be done, roles to be played, jobs to be filled and how they all fit together as part of the design and operating model).
+So now, as part an integral part of the annual business planning and strategic organization design governance review, a review of how real work is affected in every Function followed by the impacts on roles is included (work to be done, roles to be played, jobs to be filled and how they all fit together as part of the design and operating model).

 Going forward, the leadership team at ABC Company has realized the value of including HR as an integral part of the annual planning and budgeting process as well as asking OTM’s favorite question – “are we still fit for purpose?”

-ON THE MARK’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
+Mark LaScola is the Managing Principal at ON THE MARK.
+OTM’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
 OTM has been in business for 26 years and is a global leader in organization design consulting.